-Bachelor of Arts Programs
+Bachelor of Arts Admission Requirements

 - 1. A minimum of 50 semester credits from an institution of higher learning accredited regionally or by ABHE. - 2.
 Official transcript directly from all institutions previously attended. - 3.
 GPA of 2.0 or better (on a 4.0 scale) on all prior work. - 4.
-Application form and payment of Application Fee.
+Application form and payment of Application Fee. - 5.
+Ministry Reference Form (for the BA in Church Planting and Pastoral Ministry Concentrations only).